 The organically grown grapes are harvested by hand and transported in crates of 15 kilos to the cellar very early in the morning in order to ensure fermentation does not start prematurely.
 La Blanca undergoes maceration and fermentation with its skins and indigenous yeasts, with a subsequent ageing in large clay amphorae of 1000-litre capacity.
 This ageing takes between 5 and 6 months.
-The wine is bottled in waning moon.
+The wine was bottled on a waning moon.

 Unlike wooden barrels, the terracotta amphorae do not impart any strong flavours or aromas into the wine, which in turn allow the grapes and terroir to shine through.